Entangled Photon Pair Generator via Biexciton-Exciton Cascade in Semiconductor Quantum Dots and its Simulation: Physics

 \section{Physics}

-In order to understand how the biexciton-exciton cascade energy structure is achieved -- which may be used for entangled photon pair generation -- it is instructive to recapitulate the relevant concepts from condensed matter physics.
+In order to understand how the biexciton-exciton cascade energy structure -- which may be used for entangled photon pair generation -- is achieved, it is instructive to recapitulate the relevant concepts from condensed matter physics.